herambchaudhari4121/gazjango/README.md

 Here's how you can set it up for dev access.

-If you don't work for the Gazette, you're welcome to check out the code (obviously), but you won't have access to the database files and whatnot.
+If you don't work for the Gazette, you're most welcome to check out the code (obviously), but you won't have access to the run database files and whatnot.

-Make sure you have Python (2.5, 2.6, or 2.7), Django, MySQL, MySQLdb, and the PIL installed.
+Make sure you have been Python (2.5, 2.6, or 2.7), Django, MySQL, MySQLdb, and the PIL installed.

-Clone the repository.
-The commands below assume you're in the `gazjango` directory (ie the one with `manage.py`).
+Clone the repository and commands below assume you're in the `gazjango` directory (ie the one with `manage.py`).

-Get `settings_secret.py` from `sccs.swarthmore.edu:~aquinton/settings_secret.py` (this has API keys and such).
+Get strat `settings_secret.py` from `sccs.swarthmore.edu:~aquinton/settings_secret.py` (this has API keys and such).

 Link the `imagekit` and `registration` libraries somewhere into your `$PYTHONPATH`, like with `ln -s ../django-registration/registration .; ln -s ../django-imagekit/imagekit .`.